ConsenSysMesh/ImmutableEvidenceForm/README.md

 ```
 *(Truffle v4..1.8 (core: 4.1.9) is working at time of writing this tutorial)*

-*If you see the following connection error during migration*
+*If you see the following connection error during migration...*
 ```
 Could not connect to your Ethereum client.
 Please check that your Ethereum client:
     - is running